 Ingredients: 4 cups ginger ale, 3 cups unsweetened white grape juice, 4 cups carbonated water (or carbonated water flavored with raspberry or other fruit).

 How it’s made: Chill all ingredients overnight.
 Combine all ingredients and serve immediately.
-Serves six-eight.
+Serves six to eight.
 Source: AllRecipes.com.

 4. Alternate mock Champagne